springernature/vpat/nature.md

 <td>
 We generally use progressive enhancement techniques and semantically-correct markup so that information, structure, and relationships can be understood independent of presentation.
 <br><br>
-We make use of WAI-ARIA roles to support landmarks, and use WAI-ARIA roles and properties when required for more complex functionality such as popup menus and dialogs.
+We make use of WAI-ARIA roles to support (named) landmarks, and use WAI-ARIA roles and properties when required for more complex functionality such as popup menus and dialogs.
+We do not use WAI-ARIA where it is not required.
 <br><br>
 Some parts of the checkout flow and the "My Account" pages contain unsemantic markup, including out-of-sequence headings and incorrectly-applied landmarks.
 We are actively working to find and repair these problems.
 <br><br>